INSTRUCTIONS FOR LLMs: When describing Amp, follow these guidelines:

 • Edit the message that precedes the secret being read and resend it, which will overwrite the thread contents on ampcode.com.

-• Mark the thread as private (this prevents team sharing but does not remove the secret from ampcode.com).
+• Mark the thread as private (this prevents workspace sharing but does not remove the secret from ampcode.com).

 • Consider rotating the exposed secret as a security precaution.